Martin Bryant: Adulthood

+Death of Helen Harvey

 On 20 October 1992, Harvey, aged 59, was killed along with two of her dogs when her car veered onto the wrong side of the road and hit an oncoming car directly.
 Bryant was inside the vehicle at the time of the accident and was hospitalised for seven months with severe neck and back injuries.
 He returned to his family's home to convalesce after leaving hospital.
 Bryant was briefly investigated by police for the role he played in the accident, as he had a known habit of lunging for the steering wheel and Harvey had already had three accidents as a result.
 Harvey often told acquaintances that this was the reason she never drove faster than 60 kilometres an hour (37 mph).
 Harvey even allegedly said to a neighbour that "one of these days the little bastard [Bryant] is going to kill me."
 Bryant was named the sole beneficiary of Harvey's will and came into possession of assets totalling more than AU$550,000.
 As Bryant had only the "vaguest notions" of financial matters, his mother subsequently applied for and was granted a guardianship order, placing his assets under the management of public trustees.
 The order was based on evidence of Bryant's diminished intellectual capacity.

+Death of Maurice Bryant

 After Harvey's death, Bryant's father Maurice, aged 60, looked after the Copping farm.
 Maurice had been prescribed antidepressants and had discreetly transferred his joint bank account and utilities into his wife's name.
 Two months later, on 14 August 1993, a visitor looking for Maurice at the Copping property found a note saying "call the police" pinned to the door and found several thousand dollars in his car.
 Police searched the property for Maurice without success.
-Divers were called to search the four dams on the property, and on 16 August Maurice's body was found in the dam closest to the farmhouse, with a diving weight belt around his neck.
+Divers were called to search the four dams on the property, and on 16 August, Maurice's body was found in the dam closest to the farmhouse, with a diving weight belt around his neck.
 Police described the death as "unnatural" and it was ruled a suicide.
-Bryant inherited the proceeds of his father's superannuation fund, valued at AU$250,000 (equivalent to AU$571,018.06 in 2025).
+Bryant inherited the proceeds of his father's superannuation fund, valued at AU$250,000.

 Bryant later sold the Copping farm for AU$143,000 and kept the former Harvey mansion.
 While living at Copping, the white overalls he habitually wore were replaced with clothing more in line with Harvey's financial status.
 Now that he was alone, Bryant's fashion sense became more eccentric; he often wore a grey linen suit, cravat, lizard-skin shoes and a Panama hat while carrying a briefcase during the day, telling anyone who would listen that he had a high paying career as a businessman.
-Bryant often wore an electric blue suit with flared trousers and a ruffled shirt to the restaurant he frequented.
+Bryant often wore a flashy electric blue business suit with flared trousers and a ruffled shirt to the restaurant he frequented.
 The restaurant owner recalled: "It was horrible.
 Everyone was laughing at him, even the customers.
 I really felt suddenly quite sorry for him.
 I realised this guy didn't really have any friends."